 The Grosvenor team are always working with your interests in mind.
 We provide you with a highly experienced in-house team of philatelic professionals backed by an exceptional team of consultants covering all aspects of the philatelic world.
 Below are the Grosvenor team credentials and roles.

-James grew up in a Devon rectory and became a professional auctioneer after reading Medieval & Modern Languages at Oxford.
-Specialising in British Empire countries, James worked previously for both Harmers and Phillips and joined with Andrew Claridge and Nick Mansell to found Grosvenor Auctions in 1997.
-Among many collecting fields, James has special interests in the Falkland Islands and Anglo-Zulu War.
+James grew up in a Devon rectory and chose to become a professional auctioneer after reading Medieval & Modern Languages at Oxford.
+Specialising in British Empire countries, James worked previously for both Harmers and Phillips before joining with Andrew Claridge and Nick Mansell to found Grosvenor Auctions in 1997.
+Among many collecting fields, James has special interests in the Falkland Islands, Antarctica and Pacific Islands.
 He is married with two children and lives in South West France, travelling regularly to London.

 Glyn joined HR Harmer in 1965 where he was a describer until 1976 specialising in Foreign Countries.
 He subsequently joined Argyll Etkin Ltd, researching postal history and pricing stock, and in 1986 became a senior describer for Phillips (later Bonhams).
 He has five daughters and he enjoys spending time in Spain.

-Tom joined Grosvenor in 2012 after graduating from the University of Kent with a degree in history.
-He is an integral part of the front office team and is responsible for a range of client services as well as producing the scans for the catalogues.
+Tom joined Grosvenor in 2012 after graduating from the University of Kent with a degree in History.
+He is most clients’ first point of contact and is responsible for the whole range of client services including private and public viewing.
+Tom’s many responsibilities also include supervision of the scanning of philatelic items, as well as the preparation and despatch of auction lots.

-Tom lives in Luton and loves any philatelic item larger than A4.
+Tom lives in Luton with his partner and is particularly fond of any philatelic item larger than A4 size.

 Constanze began life in the beautiful market town of Chesterfield before reading physics at Oxford University.
 She joined Sandafayre as a philatelic describer in 2012 moving to Grosvenor in March 2014.